shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 ## Exercise 2: Handling Input and Output File Command Line Arguments

-Start with the mycat.cpp that is in your 211-starter-pack/211/lab08_mycat directory<br>
+Start with the mycat.cpp that is in your CSCI211 starter-repo `211/lab08_mycat/` directory<br>

 You will need to edit mycat.cpp.
 The program should be updated to expect three command line arguments:
 * Argument 0: the mycat executable